taskflow/taskflow/doc/cookbook/reduce.md

-# Create a Parallel Reduction Graph
+# C4: Create a Parallel Reduction Graph

 Parallel tasks normally produce some quantity that needs to be combined or *reduced* through particular operations, for instance, sum.
-In this example, we are going to demonstrate how to use Cpp-Taskflow to parallelize a reduction workload.
+In this chapter, we are going to demonstrate how to use Cpp-Taskflow to parallelize a reduction workload.

 + [Reduce](#reduce-through-an-operator)